workant-dev/react-test-task/readme.md

 List of employees can be found from the `users.json` file and timesheets from `timesheets.json`.

+Once you are done push your project to Github and send the link the person you are in contact with.

 If you have question don't hesitate to ask.